 The Amazing Spider-Man undeniably has its heart in the right place and the performances of Andrew Garfield and Emma Stone gave us a Spidey romance we could fully invest in.
-The sequel didn’t quite live up the expectations we had, but the first film was a great example of how to angle a tried and tested superhero story in an interesting and refreshing way.
+The sequel didn’t quite live up to the expectations we had, but the first film was a great example of how to angle a tried and tested superhero story in an interesting and refreshing way.

 Batman Begins (2005)

 Christopher Nolan managed to capture the imagination of sceptical Batman fans with the first movie in the Dark Knight trilogy.

 The film kept the focus largely on Bruce Wayne’s transformation into a force that can keep the superstitious and cowardly criminals of Gotham City at bay.
 Grounding this Batman in a very real and gritty world raises the stakes that were previously hinged on quip-happy villains and busy plots.

 Treating Batman like a real person also made him a greater threat; for the first time, he was scary and intimidating on screen.
 No other reboot on this list had more work to do to redeem their franchise than Batman Begins, which has become the template for all subsequent movie reboots.

 What is your favourite movie reboot?
 Let us know in the comments below and tweet us @MenStuffZA!